joy1ee/cse15l-lab-reports/lab3.md

 * As you can see, it occurs a bug and shows you an error message as a symptom.
 * `int[] input1 = {1, 2, 3, 4};` this part is a failure-inducing input
 * `assertArrayEquals(new int[]{4, 3, 2, 1}, input1);` this part shows you an error message.
-* The error messages said it caused by `java.lang.AssertionError` since expected value and actual value are different.
+* The error messages said it is caused by `java.lang.AssertionError` since expected value and actual value are different.

 * To __fix the bug__, I fixed the for loop in `reverseOrder(int[] arr)`: *this code does not make an input as a failure-inducing input.*